Rumble in the Rockies: 2011–present

 With both schools joining the Pac-12 in 2011, the rivalry resumed.
 The first matchup was a Black Friday game, a day in college football reserved for rivalry matchups; Colorado had a regular place on Black Friday since 1996, against then-division rival Nebraska.
 The conference realignments separated that rivalry and restarted the long-dormant Colorado–Utah series.

-In the inaugural Pac-12 matchup in Salt Lake, Colorado won 17–14 at Rice-Eccles Stadium, ending Utah's chance at a possible berth in the first Pac-12 Championship Game.
+In the inaugural Pac-12 matchup in Salt Lake, Colorado won 17–14 at Rice–Eccles Stadium, ending Utah's chance at a possible berth in the first Pac-12 Championship Game.
 Had the Utes won, they would have represented the South Division against eventual conference champion Oregon.
 Utah got revenge the next year, beating Colorado 42–35 in Boulder in a close game.

 Utah won again in 2013, defeating the Buffaloes 24–17 in Salt Lake City to ensure that Colorado finished last in the Pac-12 South.
-The 2014 game was another hard-fought game in Boulder swaying in the Utes favor.
+The 2014 game was another hard-fought game in Boulder swaying in the Utes' favor.
 Utah won 38–34, as Colorado went winless in conference play.
 In 2015, Utah won 20–14 in a hard-fought match in the snow, which led Utah to a co-championship of the South division.
-In 2016, Colorado experienced the greatest turnaround in the history of the Pac-12 Conference. #9 Colorado defeated #21 Utah 27–22 to clinch an 8–1 conference record and South Division Championship, a year after going 1–8 in Pac-12 play.
+In 2016, Colorado experienced the greatest turnaround in the history of the Pac-12 Conference; the #9 Buffaloes defeated #21 Utah 27–22 to clinch an 8–1 conference record and south division title, a year after going 1–8 in conference play.